yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.3.12 =
+- Fixed an issue with the recalculation of calculated fields when not editable.
+- Fixed an issue with the display of hidden product fields.

+= 1.1.3.11 =
+- Fixed an issue preventing upgrade on some Windows systems.

+= 1.1.3.10 =
+- Fixed an issue with the recalculation of calculated fields hidden by conditional logic.

 = 1.1.3.9 =
 - Fixed an issue with editable fields on user input steps hidden by conditional logic on form submission.